Committees

 3.1 The role of the Environment and Economy Committee is the following:

-• To approve strategies that are focused on the ambitious outcomes for residents e.g., Neighbourhood Services to include: Environment and Climate Change; Capital Works and Regeneration; Economic Development; Building Control; and City Deal and Major Projects.
+• To approve strategies that are focused on the ambitious outcomes for residents e.g., Neighbourhood Services to include: Climate Change, Sustainability and Environment; Capital Works and Regeneration; Economic Development; Building Control; and City Deal and Major Projects.

 • To review and monitor policies and procedures to ensure delivery in line with corporate priorities.